Manifold Graph Signal Restoration using Gradient Graph Laplacian Regularizer: Conclusion

 \subsubsection{Player Rating Estimation}

-From Table\;\ref{tab:numResult_rating}, we observe that GGLR on three embedding methods achieved better interpolation results compared to the results using GLR and GTVM.
+From Table\;\ref{tab:numResult_age_rating}, we observe that GGLR on three embedding methods achieved better interpolation results compared to the results using GLR and GTVM.
 We also compared SDGGLR against SDGLR and GTVM.
-Quantitative results in PSNR are shown in Table\;\ref{tab:numResult_rating}.
-We observe that PSNR of SDGGLR was better than SDGLR by nearly $4$dB on average.
+Quantitative results in PSNR are shown in Table\;\ref{tab:numResult_age_rating}.
+We observe that PSNR and accuracy of SDGGLR were better than SDGLR by nearly $1$dB on average.